katskoru/hangman/README.md

 This is a normal flutter app.
 You should follow the instructions in the [official documentation](https://flutter.dev/docs).

 # What's included
-- CRUD: create, update and remove results with Firebase
+- Firebase database with results of games
 - Firebase authentication via email
 - words fetching from API: https://random-word-api.herokuapp.com/home